mrflip/hackerspace-org-docs/Draft-Bylaws-of-ATX-Makerspace-Expanded.md

-# Draft Bylaws of ATX Makerlabs, Inc.
+# Draft Bylaws of ATX Makerlabs, Inc. (With additions)

 ** FOR DISCUSSION PURPOSES ONLY **

 ** NOTES - This document was pieced together from the bylaws of various nonprofit 501(c)3 makerspaces as well as form1023.org.
 It has not been reviewed by legal counsel.

+This version is Mert's version plus changes

 {: .no_toc }